OpenBikes/Rob/README.md

 # Rob
-:rainbow: R SDK for the OpenBikes API
+:ghost: R SDK for the OpenBikes API

 # Updating to the latest version of OBR